akka/alpakka/docs/src/main/paradox/slick.md

   version2=AkkaVersion
 }

 You will also need to add the JDBC driver(s) for the specific relational database(s) to your project.
-Most of those database have drivers that are not available from public repositories so unfortunately some manual steps will probably be required.
+Most of those databases have drivers that are not available from public repositories so unfortunately some manual steps will probably be required.
 The Slick documentation has @extref[information on where to download the drivers](slick:supported-databases.html).

 The table below shows direct dependencies of this module and the second tab shows all libraries it depends on transitively.